 The park’s revitalization will include enhanced physical and programmatic innovations, such as:

 Click here to view an April 2019 presentation that includes the latest design renderings.

-Groundbreaking for the park is anticipated for the Fall of 2019.
+A groundbreaking for the park is anticipated in late 2019.

 In order for the park to meet its full potential and truly become an innovative and attractive destination, additional revenue and enhancements are necessary.
 Funds raised by the DowntownDC Foundation will provide an ongoing revenue stream for operating maintenance costs as well as programming and structural enhancements.